jensdietrich/null-annotation-inference/README.md

 The tool is designed for Maven projects, and contains three modules:

 1. An __agent__  that can be used to instrument tests (e.g. can be used in the sure-fire plugin in Maven projects) , this will produce json-encoded files listing nulls that have been observed in method returns or arguments (*nullability issues*) during test execution
-2. A __static analysis__ module that performs bytecode analysis on the program and refines the issues collected by both removing and adding nullability issues
+2. A __refiner__ module that performs a static bytecode analysis on the program and refines the issues collected by both removing and adding nullability issues
-3. A __refactoring__ module that inserts nullable annotations into the project, and also adds the dependency to the artifact containing the annotations to the projects pom (such as [JSR305](https://mvnrepository.com/artifact/com.google.code.findbugs/jsr305), particular annotation mechanisms to be used are pluggable).
+3. An __annotator__ module that inserts nullable annotations into the project, and also adds the dependency to the artifact containing the annotations to the projects pom (such as [JSR305](https://mvnrepository.com/artifact/com.google.code.findbugs/jsr305), particular annotation mechanisms to be used are pluggable).